 - Kathmandu - Besisahar - ACT Trek - Pokhana - Kathmandu

 Annapurna Circuit Trek (ACT) is the most prestigious trek in Nepal as it covers the most abundant natural and cultural landscapes, as well as the most completed supporting facilities.
 Ascending step by step from Pokhara at an altitude of about 800 meters to Thorung La Pass at an altitude of 5416 meters, you will see a splendid landscape such as forests, meadows, countryside, snow-capped mountains, lakes, etc.

 Besides the magnificent natural landscapes, another highlight of Annapurna Circuit Trek is its strong cultural atmosphere.
 Along the way, you will have the opportunity to experience the primitive cultures and lifestyles of at least six different ethnic groups, which is unmatched by any other trekking route in Nepal.
-In addition, there are distinctive architectures, scattered villages and farmhouses, everything is fascinated by hikers from all over the world!
+In addition, there are distinctive architecture, scattered villages and farmhouses, everything is fascinating to hikers from all over the world!
 The best time to visit is from October and November or April and May.

 |Day||Route||Attractions & Activities|

 |1||Arrival at Kathmandu||Pick up and transfer to the hotel.|